nuprl/retic_performance/README.md

 ### Summary

 - `benchmarks/` benchmark programs
-- `pre-benchmarks/` programs that are not-yet-benchmark programs
+- `pre-benchmarks/` programs that _aspire_ to be benchmark programs
 - `data/` raw results of experiments
-- `dls/` writeup of results, as of Spring 2017
+- `plateau/` writeup of results, as of Spring 2017
 - `karst/` scripts for running experiments on Indiana University's Karst cluster
 - `script/` data processing scripts

+For more info, see the `README.md` files in each folder.